 Elyn Wodeloc: Per pale azure and argent, a bee skep beset by bees counterchanged.

 Emer inghean Uí Aedáin: Per pall inverted argent, gules and sable, two foxes salient respectant counter changed, in base a triskelion arrondi argent.

-Jóbjörn Leðrblaka: Argent, a bat displayed azure within a bordure quarterly azure and sable.
+Jóbjörn Leðrblaka: Argent, a sea-bat azure tailed sable within a bordure quarterly azure and sable.